nair0lf32/zer0ne-blog/content/writeups/HackTheBox/0xDiablos/0xdiablos.md

 ---
 title: "0xdiablos"
-date: 2022-09-20T15:33:31+01:00
+date: 2022-09-20T14:03:31+01:00
 draft: false
 categories:
   - HackTheBox
 ---
-# You know who are 0xDiablos

 First challenge on this platform!

-No nmap scan or gobuster...I just had to download the [vuln](vuln) script in zip archive with a given password (hackthebox)
+No nmap scan or gobuster...I just had to download the [vuln](/htb/oxdiablos/vuln) script in zip archive with a given password (hackthebox)

 After unzipping and executing it, the program just takes an input and echo it back in the console...